• Richard D. Feldman, M.D. Student and Resident

 Oral History Research Grant

-The Center for the History of Family Medicine (CHFM) awards up to $3,000 yearly to one project that expand our oral history collection on family medicine by supporting serious research that uses oral history as a principal source and offers fresh perspectives on a subject area within the field
+The Center for the History of Family Medicine (CHFM) awards up to $3,000 yearly to one project that expands our oral history collection on family medicine by supporting serious research that uses oral history as a principal source and offers fresh perspectives on a subject area within the field

 The Sandra L. Panther Fellowship